IT21311772/IWT-Simple-CRUD-Application/README.md

-This repo represents the Simple IWT Web Application.
+This repo represents the Simple IWT Web Site.
 A web site about cricketers.

 Languages - HTML, CSS, JS, PHP, MYSQL